 Time was when business-to-business media groups seemed the least likely to be disrupted by the web.
 Executives routinely boasted that the success of business and professional magazines for everyone from engineers to farmers and doctors to retailers was based on “need to know” information – rather than the supposedly “nice to know” content of consumer magazines.

 Many also felt reassured that B2B involvement across print, events and (early into) online would protect them.
 This “revenue diversity” felt like a life-saver.
-It helped create a promising outlook for media whose business audiences were pioneering web users and more interested in words and data than pictures and video.
+It helped create a promising outlook for media whose business audiences themselves were pioneering web users and seemed more interested in words and data than pictures and video.

-Single-sector B2B magazines and events also seemed to be beyond the reach of the new digital powerhouses like Google and Facebook.
+Single-sector B2B magazines and events just seemed to be beyond the reach of the new digital powerhouses like Google and Facebook.
 But, suddenly, everything seemed to change.
 Google search turned sharply to sweep away print classified advertising and directories.
 And B2B media groups started to suffer just like consumer publishers: the loss of print advertising without compensating revenues from digital.
 Even the soaring growth of exhibitions as a face-to-face antidote to the virtual world was mostly seized by specialist organisers or companies separated out by traditional media groups.

 The upshot is that the decline in print readership and advertising has all but wrecked the B2B magazine model, even though some of the age-old brands remain powerful and profitable.
 The challenge is to maximise the impact of these magazine-centric brands in an era when print will be increasingly ancillary to other information services and events.
-The competition is everywhere and includes the ever more powerful social networks LinkedIn, Twitter, and Facebook.
+The competition is everywhere and includes the ever more powerful social networks of LinkedIn, Twitter, and Facebook.

-It makes the point that the challenge for traditional B2B media is not simply about the shift from print to digital, but mostly about the loss of must-have content – and the pervasiveness of news.
+It makes the point that the challenge for traditional B2B media is not simply about the shift from print to digital, but mostly about the loss of must-have content – and the commoditisation of news.
 Once-regular magazine readers are now less likely to become intensive users of the online equivalents – let alone pay for them.

 Many companies have found it easy is to attract huge online audiences only to discover almost insurmountable hurdles to monetisation – and nobody feels this more acutely than magazine publishers.
-It’s not about migrating from print to digital, but reinventing brands and businesses for a completely new medium.
+It’s not about migrating from print to digital, but about reinventing brands and businesses for a completely new medium.
 And that starts with producing at least some valued content that is not readily available elsewhere.

 ‘You can’t own the news’

 So, publishers are searching anxiously for diversification across market research, consulting, executive search and other services only to come up against formidable competition from worldwide specialists.
-This challenging outlook is reflected in the demise of the once huge B2B magazine-centric groups owned by the likes of Reed Elsevier, United Business Media, Advanstar, Penton, and EMAP to be replaced by small clusters of ‘multi-platform’ activities – or by single-sector
+This challenging outlook is reflected in the demise of the once huge B2B magazine-centric groups owned by the likes of Reed Elsevier, United Business Media, Advanstar, Penton, and EMAP to be muscled out by small clusters of ‘multi-platform’ activities – or by single-sector

 ‘narrow and deep’ specialists.
-The one-time scale economies of print magazines have (mostly) been replaced by the need for high-value expertise in delivery systems and customer databases.
+The scale economies of print magazines have (mostly) been replaced by the need for high-value expertise in delivery systems and customer databases.